Community-Based Programs—Family Health Centers at NYU Langone

-The Faith Health Partnership works with the faith-based groups to promote health and disease prevention through educational opportunities and health screening activities.
-We help congregations train and recruit their own health ministry teams to provide health screenings and healthy eating, cooking, and exercise classes and wellness workshops.
+The Faith Health Partnership is a collaboration with faith-based groups to promote health and disease prevention through educational opportunities and health-screening activities.
+We help congregations train and recruit their own health ministry teams to provide health screenings, wellness workshops, and healthy eating, cooking, and exercise classes.
 For more information, please call 718-630-7171.

 Family Strengthening Services provide the resources people need to achieve health, family stability, and economic self-sufficiency.
 They include Healthy Connections, a grief, loss, and trauma counseling program for adults and children.
 Additional programs are listed below.

 Family Support Services

-Family Support Services provide supportive counseling, crisis intervention, and case management services.
-We help people access public benefits, address emergency situations such as food insecurity and domestic violence, and provide referrals to educational, health, and supportive programs best suited to our clients’ needs.
+Family Support Services provide supportive counseling and case management services.
+We help people apply for public benefits and address immediate needs such as food insecurity.
+We also provide referrals to educational, health, legal, housing, and supportive programs best suited to our clients’ needs.
 Family support counselors speak multiple languages and are available for walk-in appointments.
 For more information, please call 718-630-7186.

-Our Nutrition Support programs include the Women, Infants, and Children (WIC) program, which provides nutrition education, supplemental foods, healthcare referrals, and breastfeeding support to pregnant women, infants, and children up to 5 years of age.
+Our Women, Infants, and Children (WIC) program provides nutrition education, supplemental foods, healthcare referrals, and breastfeeding support to pregnant women, infants, and children up to 5 years of age.
 For more information, please call 718-630-7161.

-Located in Bay Ridge, our Seniors in Touch is a social adult day program that provides social, recreational, and therapeutic activities to older adults living with cognitive or physical impairments.
+Located in Bay Ridge, our Seniors in Touch social adult day program provides social, recreational, and therapeutic activities to older adults living with cognitive or physical impairments.
 Our program enhances the overall quality of life, wellbeing, and daily functioning of our participants, while providing peace of mind for their caregivers.
 Door-to-door, wheelchair-accessible transportation is available for program participants.

-For more information on any services provided through Community-Based Programs—Family Health Centers at NYU Langone, please call 718-630-7171.
+For more information on any services provided through Family Health Centers at NYU Langone’s community-based programs, please call 718-630-7171.